autocore-ai/autocore_pcu_doc/docs/Mpu_build.md

 ## Download Source Code

-VCS  tool will be used for code download.
+VCS  tool will be used for source code download.

-Download `1046a.repos` from MPU github project page.
+Generate `1046a.repos` file according to https://gitlab.com/autocore_publish/mpu/flexbuild/-/wikis/home

 ```bash
 # Install VCS